HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 Board Support Package
 Layer in the STM32CubeF4 architecture that offers a set of APIs related to the hardware components mounted on the boards.

+**DHCP**
+Dynamic Host Configuration Protocol
+Used on IP networks for dynamically distributing network configuration parameters, such as IP addresses for interfaces and services.
+Enables computers request of IP addresses and networking parameters automatically from a server, reducing the need for a network administrator or a user to configure these settings manually.

 **DNS**
 Domain Name Server
 Computer hardware or software server that implements a network service for providing responses to queries against a directory service.
 It translates an often humanly-meaningful, text-based identifier to a system-internal, often numeric identification or addressing component.